Edmond James de Rothschild: Art, science and academy

-Edmond de Rothschild inherited Château Rothschild, Boulogne-Billancourt and owned the Château Rothschild d'Armainvilliers in Gretz-Armainvilliers in the Seine-et-Marne département.
+Edmond de Rothschild inherited Château Rothschild in Boulogne-Billancourt and, in 1877, acquired the Château d'Armainvilliers in Gretz-Armainvilliers in the Seine-et-Marne département.

 Edmond took little active part in banking but pursued artistic and philanthropic interests, helping to found scientific research institutions such as the Institut Henri Poincaré, the Institut de Biologie physico-chimique, the pre-Centre National de la Recherche Scientifique, the Casa Velázquez in Madrid, and the French Institute in London.
 In 1907, as a cofounder member, he also provided funds and support for the foundation of the Friends of the French National Museum of Natural History Society.
 He served as a member of the French Académie des Beaux-Arts and through it sponsored the archaeological digs of Charles Simon Clermont-Ganneau in Egypt, Eustache de Lorey in Ottoman Syria, and Raymond Weill in Palestine.

 Edmond de Rothschild acquired an important collection of drawings and engravings that he bequeathed to the Louvre consisting of more than 40,000 engravings, nearly 3,000 drawings, and 500 illustrated books.
 Included in this gift were more than one hundred engravings and drawings by Rembrandt.
 A portion of his art collection was bequeathed to his son James A. de Rothschild and is now part of the National Trust collection at Waddesdon Manor.
 However, in 1882 Edmond cut back on his purchases of art and began to buy land in Ottoman Palestine.

 Rothschild also sponsored archaeological excavations, including those undertaken by Judith Marquet-Krause at Et-Tell.

+World Travel

+In 1898 he commissioned naval architect George Lennox Watson of Fairfield Shipbuilding and Engineering Company to build the huge luxury steam yacht SY 'Atmah' (1665 tons) in which he and his sons used to tour the world until 1939.

 Zionism

-He became a leading proponent of the Zionist movement, financing the first site at Rishon LeZion.
-In his goal for the establishment of a Jewish homeland, he promoted industrialization and economic development.
+Although he remained separate from the Zionist movement, and "rejected institutional and ideological Zionism," The Baron Rothschild became an avid supporter of Jewish settlement in Palestine financing the site at Rishon LeZion.
+In his goal for the establishment of Palestine as a home for Jewish settlement, he promoted industrialization and economic development.
 In 1924, he established the Palestine Jewish Colonization Association (PICA), which acquired more than 125000 acres of land and set up business ventures.